opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-To specify the number of suggestions that you want to return, use the `size` parameter.
+To specify the number of suggestions that you want to return, use the `size` parameter:
-To tolerate user typos, use the `fuzzy` option.
-Use the `min_length` parameter to specify the length at which to enable fuzzy search.

 ```json
 GET shakespeare/_search